 ABSTRACT:

 Depression is a highly prevalent and debilitating condition, only partially addressed by current pharmacotherapies.
-The lack of response to the treatment by many patients prompts the need to develop new therapeutic alternatives and to better understand the etiology of disorder.
+The lack of response to treatment by many patients prompts the need to develop new therapeutic alternatives and to better understand the etiology of disorder.
 Pre-clinical models with translational merits are rudimentary for this task.
-Here we present a protocol for the unpredictable chronic mild stress (UCMS) in mice.
+Here we present a protocol for the unpredictable chronic mild stress (UCMS) method in mice.
 In this protocol, adolescent mice are chronically exposed to interchanging unpredictable mild stressors.
-Reminiscing the pathogenesis of depression in humans, stress exposure during the sensitive period of mice adolescence instigates a depressive-like phenotype evident in adulthood.
+Resembling the pathogenesis of depression in humans, stress exposure during the sensitive period of mice adolescence instigates a depressive-like phenotype evident in adulthood.
 UCMS can be used for screenings of antidepressants on variety of depressive-like behaviors and neuromolecular indices.
-Among the more prominent outcome measures is the sucrose preference test (SPT), a realistic model for anhedonia (core symptom of depression).
+Among the more prominent tests to assess depressive-like behavior in rodents is the sucrose preference test (SPT), which reflects anhedonia (core symptom of depression).
 The SPT will also be presented in this protocol.
-The ability of UCMS to elicit anhedonia, instigate long-term behavioral deficits and reverse these deficits via chronic (but not acute) treatment with antidepressants strengthens the model's validity compared to other animal models of depression.
+The ability of UCMS to induce anhedonia, instigate long-term behavioral deficits and enable reversal of these deficits via chronic (but not acute) treatment with antidepressants strengthens the protocol's validity compared to other animal protocols for inducing depressive-like behaviors.

 INTRODUCTION:

 Major depressive disorder (MDD) is a debilitating condition, that has been indicated as the 11th cause of global burden from disease1, with a lifetime prevalence of 11-16%2, 3.
 MDD has been associated with severe impairments on patients' social and occupational functioning, diminished quality of life, numerous mental and physical disorders and increased risk for mortality4–7.
 There are several efficacious pharmacotherapies and psychological interventions for MDD; however, more than third of the patients do not achieve remission with the existing therapeutic options8–11.
-Therefore, better mapping of the pathophysiology of MDD and development of novel drugs are still at utmost importance.
+Therefore, better mapping of the pathophysiology of MDD and development of novel drugs are still of utmost importance.
 In order to address these tasks scientifically validated animal models needs to be utilized.

-Unpredictable chronic mild stress (UCMS) is a renowned rodent model of depression12–15.
-The main objective of UCMS is to induce depressive-like symptoms (such as anhedonia and behavioral despair12, 15), and promote screenings for potential pharmacological agents.
+Unpredictable chronic mild stress (UCMS) is a renowned rodent paradigm used to induce depressive- and anxiety-like behaviors12–15.
+The main objective of UCMS is to generate behavioral deficits (such as anhedonia and behavioral despair12, 15) in mice and rats, and promote screenings for potential therapeutic pharmacological agents.
 The procedure was first introduced by Katz16 and subsequently developed by Willner17, 18, yielding vast behavioral and neurobiological outcomes reminiscing depressive symptomatology12.
 It was initially designed for rats and later accommodated to mice13, 19.
 In the procedure, adolescent animals are chronically exposed to different unpredictable mild stressors.
 Subsequently, pharmacological agents are administered.
 Behavioral and biological indices are obtained upon treatment termination.
 One of the more prominent tests conducted following UCMS is the sucrose preference test (SPT).
-12, 18, 20, 2122, 23In the SPT, animals' innate preference to consume sucrose solution rather than water is examined (as a measure of hedonic tone)12, 18, 21.
+The SPT is based on rodents' innate preference for sweetened solution rather than water, and is widely acknowledged as an essential translational model for assessing anhedonia12, 18, 20, 21 (which is a core symptom in human depression22, 23).